 Resolution Master.
 Perhaps you fall into a different camp: You vowed to get healthy in 2018 and you achieved it!
 For 2019, your resolution is to continue the work you’ve begun.
 After all, living a healthy lifestyle is a lifelong commitment; it’s not something you do for a while and then revert back to your former habits.
 As you prepare to embrace the new year, are there any small tweaks you can make to advance your goals?
 Maybe you’re thinking about training for and running a half marathon, but don’t know where to begin.
 A physical therapy evaluation is a great place to start—PTs are trained to assess your movement patterns and identify any limitations or weaknesses.
 Based on that information, the PT can design a personalized exercise program to help you safely and effectively prepare for the grueling half marathon course.
 We have a great option for those who desire personalized care when working out: check out our Medically-Adapted Gym!

 Resolution Flunkee.
-Let’s say your plan for 2019 is to get in better shape and improve your overall health (we support that resolution!), but this isn’t your first rodeo.
-Your 2018 resolution was pretty similar but it’s one year later, and you’re in the same place you were on New Year’s Eve 2017.
+Let’s say your plan for next year is to get in better shape and improve your overall health (we support that resolution!), but this isn’t your first rodeo.
+Your resolution last year was pretty similar but it’s one year later, and you’re in the same place you were last New Year’s Eve.
 What stood in your way—was it time?
 Affordable options?
 Access to healthy choices and activities?
 If any of these barriers sound familiar, then along with your resolution, you need an action plan.
-Without planning ahead, you’ll find yourself staring down the year 2020 with the same goal in mind.
+Without planning ahead, you’ll find yourself staring down the new year with the same goal in mind.
 But let’s not focus only on the negative—what went right last year?
 Maybe you made sleep a priority, which in turn helped you to make better food choices at breakfast but

 by afternoon, you found yourself choosing to energize with a soda and candy bar when all you probably needed was an apple and a 15-minute walk.
 Take some time to think about the previous year—good and bad—and take with you what you need, and leave the rest behind.
 Afterall, you can’t plan where you’re going without understanding where you’ve been.